 If you download large files and/or several files at once, OneDrive will indicate they are in the process of downloading.

-To stop keeping a file or folder offline, select the offline file or folder and tap Online only .
+To stop keeping a file or folder offline, select the offline file or folder and tap Remove from Offline .